 To book your pet on your Vueling flight, start your booking like normal.
-Then at the “Customise your flight” step, where you can also select to add insurance or special luggage, select to add your pet to your booking.
+Then at the “Customise your flight” step, where you can also select to add a Flex Pack or special luggage, select to add your pet to your booking.

 At the bottom of the page there is the option to add pets, with the applicable price listed.
 Just click the button to add a pet and select the passenger for them to fly with.
 Only a single pet is able to be added per passenger.

-Note that only three pets are allowed per flight, or two on Iberia flights.
+Note that only five pets are allowed per flight, or two on Iberia flights.
 Luckily I haven’t come up against this limit when flying my dog, but I recommend booking in advance or being prepared to be flexible about the exact flight.

 Arriving at the Airport for Your Flight